-Final Connection: Comprises the labour, apparatus and other costs associated as determined by us, required to connect apparatus or pipework laid by a third party to an above or below 7 Barg system operated by SGN.
-Note For Above 7 Barg systems, only the SGN licensee may install the Final Connection apparatus.
-Final Connection apparatus will remain in our ownership irrespective of the ownership of the downstream system.
+Final Connection: Comprises the labour, apparatus (including the Minimum Connection Assets in the case of above 7 Barg connections) and other associated costs as determined by us, required to connect apparatus or pipework laid by a third party to an above or below 7 Barg system operated by SGN.
+Note For Above 7 Barg systems, either the SGN licensee must undertake the Final Connection or it must have supervisory control of it.
+Minimum Connection Assets will remain in our ownership irrespective of the ownership of the downstream system.

 Fit For Purpose: Means meeting the required engineering standards and which will safely transport the requisite quantity of gas at an appropriate pressure throughout the life of the apparatus, taking into account the Gas Act requirement for economic pipe-line system development.
-The process through which fitness for purpose of above 7 barg apparatus is determined is set out in SGN document Specification For Audit Framework For Above 7 Barg (Natural Gas) Self-Lay Projects and/or SGN document Specification for Biomethane Network Entry Facility, Remotely Operable Valve and Controls (as applicable in the circumstances), each as available on the SGN website.
+The process through which fitness for purpose of above 7 barg apparatus is determined is set out in SGN document Specification For Audit Framework For Above 7 Barg Self-Lay Projects and/or SGN document Specification for Biomethane Network Entry Facility, Remotely Operable Valve and Controls (as applicable in the circumstances), each as available on the SGN website.